Fungsten/Rogue_Two/README.md

-# Weed Strike Roguelike
+# Rode Two Roguelike

-Weed Strike is a simple roguelike game for teaching/demonstration purposes.
+Rogue Two is the title given unto this game because we haven't come up with an official or other working name and because we're STAR WARS nerdlings.

+Not copyrighted.
+No association with Disney or LucasArts.